-- Areas of open space that are precluded from development in accordance with the locations - A condition specified in a consent notice, or other appropriate legal instrument registered against the record of title for the land, over the allotments that contain the open space preventing buildings on that area; - Public pedestrian access connections protected by way of easements in gross or other appropriate legal instruments registered against the records of title for the land in the location shown on the Circulation Plan in Schedule 19.24, including through the Outstanding Natural Landscape area.
-The route of pedestrian access may be altered by the landowner(s) under the terms of easement or instrument, provided that the extent of access is not materially diminished; - A condition specified in a consent notice, or other appropriate legal instrument recorded against the record of title for the land, over the allotment(s) that contain the Amenity Edges and Shelter Belt to ensure that the planting is maintained as per Rule 4.7.2(ib)(ed). - A condition specified in a consent notice, or discretionary
+- D. A condition to be specified in a consent notice, or other appropriate legal instrument registered against the record of title for the land, over the allotments that contain the open space preventing buildings in those areas; - E. Public pedestrian and cycling connections through the Outstanding Natural Landscape area and connecting to the Local Road, protected by way of easements in gross or other appropriate legal instruments registered against the records of title for the land.
+The connections shall be in general accordance with the location and extent shown on the Circulation Plan in Schedule 19.24.
+The route of may be altered by the landowner(s) under the terms of easement or instrument, provided that the extent of the connections is not materially diminished; - F. A condition to be specified in a consent notice, or other appropriate legal instrument recorded against the record of title for the land in favour of Council, over the allotments in the Rural Lifestyle Production Area, requiring that for a period of 15 years there shall be no construction of new dwellings on the allotment prior to planting of a minimum of 50% of the site in horticultural or viticultural species, and for that period of 15 years, any plants that die, become diseased, or are otherwise removed, shall be replaced with the same or similar horticultural or viticultural species.